krzakala/cargese.io/program.md

 Dmitriy (Tim) Kunisky: Tight frames, quantum information, and degree 4 sum-of-squares over the hypercube

 Benjamin Aubin: Storage capacity in symmetric binary perceptrons

-George Stamatescu: Some perspectives on gradient based learning for the binary weight perceptron

 Sebastian Goldt: Stochastic Thermodynamics of Learning